 If you are interested in holding an active roll in PAD leadership next year, plan to attend this important meeting.

-The Black Law Student Association (BLSA) is pleased to announce our 11th Annual Scholar's Award Dinner.
+The Black Law Student Association (BLSA) is pleased to announce its 11th Annual Scholars Award Dinner.
 The dinner will be held on April 7th at 6:30 p.m.
-The dinner will take place in the ballroom at the Alley Station located at 130 Commerce Street, Montgomery, Alabama.
+The dinner will take place in the Alley Station Ballroom located at 130 Commerce Street, Montgomery, Alabama.
 The message for this year is “Ascending To New Heights: From Leadership to Legacy.”
 Attorney Danielle Mason of Beasley Allen Law Firm will be the keynote speaker for the evening.

 Single ticket: $25.00